Exclusive: U.S. regulator rethinking changes to whistleblower program after backlash - sources

 Grassley declined to comment on his interaction with the SEC, but in a statement said it was “good news” the agency was rethinking the changes.

-Reporting by Katanga Johnson in Washington and Chris Prentice in New York; Editing by Tom Brown
+Reporting by Katanga Johnson in Washington and Chris Prentice in New York; Editing by Michelle Price and Tom Brown